BLOG / Top 10 account manager KPIs for business development and growth

 CPL = Total marketing spend/ total number of leads

 Cost per lead determines how much your company has to spend to acquire a lead.
-Leads are prospects that have yet to turn into a customer.
+Leads are prospects that have yet to turn into customers.
 This considers the total marketing spend you have allocated to filling in the top of the funnel with viable leads for your account and sales managers.

 Cost per lead ensures you look at all aspects of your customer journey.
 While leads don’t always equate to revenue, they are integral to any sales funnel.
 You need more viable leads constantly cycling through the sales funnel to have the tools you need to scale your company and bring in new business in the future.